List of Saw characters: Obi

 Obi is an arsonist, and a victim of the nerve gas house.
 He remains isolated from the rest of the group until they come across a trap intended for him.
 A tape recorder reveals that Obi aided Jigsaw in kidnapping the other victims, and Obi is instructed to retrieve two antidote syringes from a furnace, keeping one for himself and giving the other away.
 When he attempts to retrieve the syringes, he inadvertently triggers a trap that seals and ignites the furnace, burning him alive.
 A clue given on Obi's tape indicates that he can save himself by closing a valve with a picture of a devil next to it, but will burn himself in the process.

 In a flashback in Saw V, his unconscious body is shown being dragged into the nerve gas house by Mark Hoffman.
+His mugshot appears on the precinct wall in Spiral.
 Obi appears in Saw: The Video Game where he is rescued from another furnace by David Tapp.
 In Saw: The Video Game it is revealed that Obi desires to be tested by Jigsaw repeatedly, thinking of it as a "gift".